 The Board of Education, upon the superintendent’s recommendation, may refuse to renew the contract of any probationary or other non-career teacher or school administrator or to reemploy any teacher or school administrator who is not under contract, for any cause it deems sufficient; provided, however, that the cause may not be arbitrary, capricious, discriminatory, or for personal or political reasons, or because the teacher or administrator engaged in activities that are protected by the United States Constitution.

-Career Status

-It is the policy of the Board of Education to award career status to teachers or award contract extensions to administrators who have exhibited excellence in their performance through the maintenance of consistently high standards of performance.
-The awarding of career status is not an entitlement based upon four consecutive years of service, but a status which may be earned through the exhibition of high performance during a teacher’s probationary period.
-A teacher may not be recommended for career status unless the teacher was rated at least “proficient” on all standards of the teacher’s most recent summative rating form.
-The Board seeks performance in excess of “proficient” and seeks to employ and retain professionals who are performing at the highest levels of competence.

 Legal References: G.S.
 115C-325,-299, -295, -284, -333 through -335 SBE Policy TCP-C-004